Deliver “Delight and Passion” to people

 Tokita: "Our department is responsible for a wide range of businesses, from apparel shops and retail stores in commercial facilities to banquet halls in bridal facilities and restaurants in resort facilities, as well as vocational schools and historical museums.

-At NOMURA Co.,Ltd., we call each project a "JOB," and one of the characteristics of our department is that we have an extremely large number of jobs.
-As a department manager, I not only manage the team's sales and attendance, but I also have an important role to keep track of the progress of each job that each member of the department is in charge of and provide support, including advice."
+At NOMURA Co.,Ltd., we refer to each project as a "JOB," and our department is characterized by having an enormous number of JOBs within the company.
+As department head, my important role is not only to manage the team's sales and attendance, but also to keep track of the progress of each JOB assigned to each member of the department and support their progress, including providing advice."

 Tokita says that close communication with team members is essential when managing a huge number of projects.